 I begin by showing the OLS estimate of this design.
 Table 6 shows a regression of parental incarceration on years of education.
-Following Abadie et al. (2017), I cluster standard errors at the randomization unit level which is the level at which judge assignment is decided.
+Following Abadie et al. (2017), I cluster standard errors at the judge level.
 Without controls, a child whose parent went to prison has 0.4 to 0.3 fewer years of schooling than a child whose parents did not.
 Once I add controls, this difference reduces drastically to less than 0.1 years.
 Still, we expect that incarcerated parents are negatively selected on unobservables that cannot be accounted for, so -0.1 years is a lower bound on the causal effect.

-Next, Figure 9 shows a graphical representation of the reduced-form regression.
+Next, Figure 8 shows a graphical representation of the reduced-form regression.
 This graph plots the distribution of judges' incarceration fixed effects against the predicted years of education from a local polynomial regression.
 From the graph, we can see that there is a strong positive relationship between judge stringency in incarceration and years of education.
-That is, as we move to the right and the probability of having a parent in prison exogenously increases, I estimate that years of education also increase.
-The top panel of Table 7 shows regression results for this reduced form: I estimate large increases in years of education for all specifications, and for all but the second column, the increase in years of education is statistically significant.
-Finally, the bottom panel of Table 7 shows results from the IV; I estimate that having an incarcerated parent increases years of schooling from 0.5 to 1 year.
-These estimates are statistically different from zero for the first and third tercile and for the pooled regression.
+That is, as we move to the right, where the probability of having a parent in prison increases exogenously, I estimate that the years of education also increase.
+The top panel of Table 7 shows the regression results for this reduced form: I estimate large increases in years of education for all specifications, and for all but the second column, the increase in years of education is statistically significant.
+Finally, the bottom panel of Table 7 shows results from the IV; I estimate that having an incarcerated parent increases years of schooling by 0.7 to 0.9 years.
+These estimates are statistically different from zero for the first and third tercile, as well as for the pooled regression.

 The effect on educational attainment I estimate combines two mechanisms.
-For children who finished their educational attainment, the effect captures the decision to drop out of school before high school completion, and for children who have not completed their schooling, the effect captures grade retention and continuous enrollment.
-I find evidence that suggests that both of these margins contribute to the positive effects; however, individually the data lacks power to estimate statistically significant effects.
-Tables B2 and B3 in the Appendix show the results.
-A second outcome variable I study is the probability of being convicted.
-For this exercise, I restrict the data to children who were 18 years old by 2017, so that they would have criminal records available.
-Figure C2 graphically depicts reduced-form estimates of judge stringency on conviction probability; we can see that the effect is close to zero.
-However, these estimates are very imprecise.
-This is natural, since conviction is a low incidence event; only 1.6% of children had a criminal record, and the difference in the OLS is only 0.1 pp.
+For children who finished their educational attainment, the effect captures the decision to drop out of school before high school completion, and for children who are still in school, the effect captures grade retention and continuous enrollment.
+My analysis suggests that suggests that both of these margins contribute to the positive effects; however, splitting the sample reduces the power, and the estimates are not statistically significant in either subsample.
+Tables C4 and C3 in Appendix E show the results.
+I also study how parental incarceration affects the chances that the child is later convicted of a crime.
+For this exercise, I restrict the data to children who were 18 years old by 2017, so that their criminal records would be public.
+Figure C2 graphically depicts reduced-form estimates of judge stringency on conviction probability; the effect is close to zero.
+However, the analysis is under-powered to detect to estimate reasonably sized treatment effects.
+This is not surprising, since conviction is a low incidence event; only 1.6% of children had a criminal record, and the difference in the OLS is only 0.1 pp.